google/syzkaller/docs/pseudo_syscalls.md

-# Syzkaller pseudo-syscalls
+# Pseudo-syscalls

 Besides regular system calls, a [syscall description](syscall_descriptions.md) file can also contain pseudo-syscalls.
-These are C functions defined in the syzkaller executor.
-When a syzkaller program uses a pseudo-syscall, the executor will generate the pseudo-syscall function code in the resulting C program.
+These are C functions defined in the executor.
+When a test program uses a pseudo-syscall, the executor will generate the pseudo-syscall function code in the resulting C program.

 This allows a test program to have specific code blocks to perform certain actions, they may also be used as more test-friendly wrappers for primitive syscalls.

+Use of pseudo-syscalls is generally **discouraged** because they ruin all advantages of the declarative descriptions (declarativeness, conciseness, fuzzer control over all aspects, possibility of global improvements to the logic, static checking, fewer bugs, etc), increase maintenance burden, are non-reusable and make C reproducers longer.
+However, syzlang is not expressive enough to cover all possible cases, so use of pseudo-syscalls needs to be considered on a case-by-cases basis (additional benefit, amount of code, possibility of extending syzlang to cover this case, etc).

 ## How to add a pseudo-syscall to the executor